chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 - Overhauling firm's client-facing investment proposal model using Excel and Visual Basic for Applications so client portfolio creation is more efficient and optimized.
 [Read More](https://londonchamberlain.com/portfolio/portfolio-4/)
 - Researching and hiring a technology consultant and data analytics team to produce an advanced dashboard for The Fox Alliance's tax practice.

-### Equity Research Analyst Intern, Westlake Securities
+### Fall Equity Research Analyst, Westlake Securities

 [Westlake Securities](https://www.westlakesecurities.com/westlake-approach/) is a boutique middle market investment bank founded in 2003 and headquartered in Austin, Texas.
-I served as an Equity Research Analyst Intern in Fall 2024, where I produced research on energy and industrials sectors equities.
+I served as an Equity Research Analyst during the Fall 2024 semester, where I produced research on energy and industrials sectors equities.

 ### Founder and Consultant, ArdentOperations SMB Consulting